eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 	- High-Performance Networking (InfiniBand, HSE and RoCE)
 	- MPI, CUDA-Aware MPI, NCCL
 	- DGX-1, DGX-2, IBM Power-AI
 + skill set:
+	- NVIDIA is seeking an outstanding researcher to join our programming systems research team.
+If you would like to help build the future of computing by equipping programmers with the tools they need to use parallel computing systems, this team will be a great fit for you!
+We seek to invent innovative parallel algorithm techniques, expressive parallel programming models/languages, powerful code analysis & generation tools, and scalable runtime environments that can help accelerate a broad range of real-world applications.
+After developing novel solutions and building prototype software that demonstrates their promise, you will work with product teams to help integrate your ideas into NVIDIA's accelerated computing platform.
+	- Develop innovative parallel computing technologies and craft these technologies into prototype implementations.
+	- Collaborate with other researchers and engineers at NVIDIA to deliver your innovations in high-quality software systems.
+	- Engage with the research community by publishing work that advances the state of the art.
+	- A Doctoral degree (Ph.D.) or equivalent experience in a computational subject area such as computer science, computer engineering, or scientific computing.
+3+ years of relevant research experience.
+	- Expertise in parallel programming and algorithmic techniques.
+	- Creativity in developing innovative solutions to the problems faced by parallel programmers and the skill to implement them in software.
+	- Experience developing software in languages, such as C++ and Python, commonly used by the developer community.
+	- An existing track record of research excellence and publications that demonstrate your body of work.
+	- Expertise in applying programming system insights and techniques to problems in machine learning, data science, and/or distributed computing.
+	- Ability to implement ideas in the CUDA programming model
+	- Experience building software systems used by other developers to solve their own problems.
++ skill set:
+	- We're looking for outstanding interns to apply their parallel programming skills to accelerate NVIDIA's open source software suite for data science, RAPIDS.
+RAPIDS combines the performance of modern GPUs with the ease of use of Python and Scala APIs.
+It builds on a highly-optimized computational core, written in C++ and CUDA, that leverages the parallel nature of GPUs to accelerate fundamental data operations from load and parsing, to joins, aggregations, and more.
+Previous interns have made significant contributions to these core libraries, and we hope you’ll be the next major contributor!
+	- Developing novel, parallel algorithms to accelerate core problems in data processing
+	- Implementing solutions in C++ and CUDA
+	- Contributing to open source RAPIDS projects, such as cuDF
+	- Benchmarking, profiling, and optimizing code
+	- Working closely with mentors and some of the world’s top experts in GPU optimization
+	- Pursuing a PhD, MS, or BS in computer science, engineering, or a related field
+	- You have strong Modern C++ programming skills
+	- Familiar with at least one parallel programming framework, such as CUDA, OpenACC, OpenMP, etc.
+	- You care deeply about robust, readable, high-performance code
+	- Excited to learn, explore new problem areas, and apply your creativity to some of the most challenging and rewarding problems we have
++ skill set:
 	- BLAH.
 + skill set: